FAQs

 Why Does Petroleum And Automotive Packaging Require Separate EPR Collection From the Consumer Product Goods curbside collection programs?

-The Consumer Product Goods (CPG) packaging collection programs, often called curbside residential collection program, have similar objectives to Interchange 360 in that they aim to provide the material back to their members for the creation of new products and packaging.
+The Consumer Product Goods (CPG) packaging collection programs, often called curbside residential collection program, have similar objectives to LPMA in that they aim to provide the material back to their members for the creation of new products and packaging.
 Petroleum and automotive packaging often contaminates and adds costs the CPG recycling stream and makes it cost-prohibitive to collect and recycle in a co-mingled system.
-Globally, where there is an EPR requirement for Packaging, Petroleum and Automotive packaging is almost always collected separately as it is more efficient, more cost-effective and provides better environmental outcomes.
+Globally, where there is an EPR requirement for packaging, petroleum and automotive packaging is almost always collected separately as it is more efficient, more cost-effective and provides better environmental outcomes.

-Interchange 360 is a National EPR program built by industry, for industry.
-It is a National 501(c) nonprofit organization that is transparent and accountable to its Members and Participants in providing compliance and Circular Economy solutions.
+LPMA powered by Interchange 360 is a national EPR program built by industry, for industry.
+It is a National 501(c) nonprofit organization that is transparent and accountable to its members and participants in providing compliance and circular economy solutions.

-Working collaboratively with other industry organizations, Interchange 360 enables member compliance in all EPR states and future EPR states by providing state-specific solutions for petroleum and automotive products and packaging.
+Working collaboratively with other industry organizations, LPMA powered by Interchange 360 enables member compliance in current and future EPR states by providing state-specific solutions for petroleum and automotive products and packaging.

-Interchange 360 members include petroleum and automotive product brand owners and Retailers.
+LPMA powered by Interchange 360 members include petroleum and automotive product brand owners and eetailers.
 Our approach is flexible with a focus on providing solutions according to the specific state’s needs.

-Interchange 360 is Producer-controlled and is governed by the Board of Directors and supported by the CEO and Management team using a compliance execution model.
+LPMA powered by Interchange 360 is producer-controlled and is governed by the Board of Directors with support from the CEO and management team using a compliance execution model.

-What are the benefits of joining Interchange 360?
+What are the benefits of joining LPMA powered by Interchange 360?

-As a National EPR program for the Petroleum and Automotive Industry, Interchange 360 makes compliance easy and efficient through:
+As a National EPR program for the Petroleum and Automotive Industry, LPMA powered by Interchange 360 makes compliance easy and efficient through:

 - Cost efficiencies from sector-wide collaboration